MarcoBetti1/MarcoBetti1/README.md

 ## Work
 I like to use AI to build projects from abstracted ideas.
 Most of the code is AI generated, and a lot of the documenation also (with recent projects).
 ### GenDoc
 GenDoc is a Python-based tool designed to automatically generate layered documentation from existing codebases, progressing from detailed method descriptions to high-level project overviews through multi-agent prompt orchestration.
-Targeted at developers and technical teams, it allows for customizable documentation generation using either a mock language model or the OpenAI API, producing structured outputs alongside supporting artifacts.
 Repository: https://github.com/MarcoBetti1/GenDoc

 ### GHProfScanner